 The EHC program is offered in two tracks:

-- Novice Track (1st – 2nd Year Students): emphasizes the development of foundational clinical knowledge and skills that are useful in a variety of medical settings through hands-on simulation and beginning problem-based learning (PBL) activities.
+- Novice Track (1st – 2nd Year Students): Strengthen foundational knowledge and skills that are useful in a variety of medical settings through hands-on workshops and beginning problem-based learning (PBL) activities.

-- Advanced Track (3rd – 6th Year Students): provides opportunities to deepen clinical knowledge through physician shadowing and advanced problem-based learning (PBL) activities.
+- Advanced Track (3rd – 6th Year Students): Deepen knowledge through practitioner shadowing and advanced problem-based learning (PBL) activities.

 |The program fee includes:

 |Costs NOT included in the program fee:

-Participants will stay at the Good Hotel and the Hotel Whitcomb in the heart of downtown San Francisco.
+Participants will stay at the historic Hotel Whitcomb in the heart of downtown San Francisco.
 You will be paired with a roommate to enhance your program experience.